benthomas-24/ZoomRoomMonitoringScript/README.md

-With this Zoom Room script running on **NEBAV02**, the status of all NEB Zoom Rooms across all our locations is continuously monitored.
-If a Zoom Room (or any of its devices) goes offline, the IT team will be instantly alerted via Microsoft Teams.
-The script will also automatically generate a support ticket on TrackIt, giving us another way to track outages while ensuring you get credit for the work you do 🙂.
+This Zoom Room script was designed to run on prem and shows the status of all Zoom Rooms that are lined to your Zoom Room admin account.
+If a Zoom Room (or any of its devices) goes offline, your team will be instantly alerted via Microsoft Teams.
+The script will also automatically generate a support ticket (designed for TrackIt), giving you another way to track outages while ensuring you get credit for the work you do 🙂.

-To integrate seamlessly with Rapid7 and other monitoring tools, we developed a lightweight tracking system that appends each new event—such as a room going offline/coming back online, a device going offline/coming back online, the script going offline, message-sending errors, and more—into a JSON Lines file.
+To integrate seamlessly with Rapid7 and other monitoring tools, we've imbedded lightweight logging that appends each new event—such as a room going offline/coming back online, a device going offline/coming back online, the script going offline, message-sending errors, and more—into a JSON Lines file.
 <div align="center">
   <h2 id="architecture--tech-stack">🏗️ Architecture & Tech Stack</h2>
   <hr />
 </div>
 --

 At the heart of the script is Python.
 About 90% of the backend is written in Python, handling everything from OAuth verification to formatting Microsoft Teams messages, monitoring which rooms go offline or come back online, and more.
-The remaining 10% runs on Power Automate, giving us a secure way to send Teams notifications without relying on a webhook or other communication method.
+The remaining 10% runs on Power Automate, which allows for a secure way to send Teams notifications without relying on a webhook or other communication method.
 This is also where we create the HelpDesk ticket that gets posted to TrackIt.

-It's important to note that we do recognize another viable way of communication could be done through Microsoft GraphAPI.
+> It's important to note that we do recognize another viable way of communication could be done through Microsoft GraphAPI.
 We decided to go a different route due to restrictions.
 <div align="center">
   <h2 id="setup--installation-structure">⚙️ Setup & Installation Structure</h2>
   <hr />